demon-i386/binarybinarybinary/README.md

 # evasions
 some AV / EDR / analysis evasions >:)

-fault_test: trigger a SEGFAULT, catch with a custom handler and continue the normal execution of the program, debugger will stop at the SEGFAULT
+fault_test: trigger a access violation, catch with a custom handler and continue the normal execution of the program, debugger will stop at the access violation (UNIX)
+win_fault_test: trigger a access violation, catch with a custom handler and continue the normal execution of the program, debugger will stop at the access violation (Windows)